Overall: I like the simplified point & percentage threshold structure! Much easier to communicate to a contractor than the v4.1 version.

 If these items are to remain in the credit requirements, I would urge the credit authors to go through the exercise of quantifying 90% compliance for a sample bill of materials to understand the feasibility and workload issues involved in determining their surface area and percentage compliant, before finalizing the language.
 Any kind of tool or workaround to simplify the process would be a huge help if we need to account for such difficult to document materials.

 The above lead to a lot of work for project teams but they have very little impact on the performance of products and indoor spaces.
-If there is room to rework this credit, I'd recommend:
+If there is room to rework this credit, I'd recommend:- Clear product categories that focus on materials that are: interior, large-scale (yes to carpet, no to transition strips), likely to affect indoor air quality for installers or occupants (is there actually high-emissions drywall out there we need to worry about?).
+No "kitchen sink" approach to the product categories, but one that targets the most impactful materials.

 I recognize that some of these might be more review approach issues than credit language issues. but the forums here are full of project teams doing 95% of this credit right and having to expend a lot of time working with manufacturers to respond to review comments calling out the last 5%.